mia-platform/documentation/docs/fast_data/bucket_storage_support/configuration/kafka_connection.md

 ---

 This page explains how to connect the Bucket Storage Support services to Apache Kafka using different SASL mechanism.
-The guide is equivalent for all the services of the Bucket Storage Support services.
+The guide is equivalent for all the Bucket Storage Support services.

 ## SCRAM-SHA Authentication [Default]